-- b.
+- a.
+Description of Goals and Objectives A brief summary of the project (i.e. your elevator pitch) including project goals and objectives. - b.
 Description of Expected Environmental, Economic, and Social Outcomes All RCPP projects are required to develop and report on environmental outcomes.
 Partners may also choose to develop and report on economic and social outcomes.
-Partners are highly encouraged to review the RCPP outcomes guidance document posted to the RCPP website for more information. - In this box, partners should briefly describe the anticipated outcomes of their project and the proposed method for measuring outcomes.
-After a RCPP project is selected for funding, NRCS will work with partners to ensure that proposed project outcomes are meaningful and that methods for measuring and reporting on outcomes are feasible. - 10.
-Click Save as Draft to save the information and proceed to the next section without validating the data in this section.
-Users will progress to the Partners & Contributions section.
+Partners are highly encouraged to review the RCPP outcomes guidance document posted to the RCPP website for more information.

+In this box, partners should briefly describe the anticipated outcomes of their project and the proposed method for measuring outcomes.
+After a RCPP project is selected for funding, NRCS will work with partners to ensure that proposed project outcomes are meaningful and that methods for measuring and reporting on outcomes are feasible.

-11. Click to validate the information in this section.
-Error messages will appear below required fields that are blank, or required fields that were not entered correctly.
-If there are no errors users will progress to the Partners & Contributions section and a green check mark will appear to the right of the Executive Summary label on the left menu.
+- 10. Click to save the information for this section.
+If there are no errors a gray check mark will appear to the right of the Executive Summary on the left menu. - 11.
+Click on the Partners & Contributions tab to move to the next section.